tkishel/unlock_puppet/README.md

 Duration: 1 sec
 ```

-Rather than specifying the nodes directly via `--nodes` you could use `--query` to query for nodes than have not reported recently:
+Rather than specifying the nodes directly via `--nodes` you could use `--query` to query for nodes than have not reported within a cutoff:

 ```
 # calculate a `not-responding` datestamp